minprog/cs50x-1718-1819/practice/loopy/loopy.md

     0

 ###Step 5:
-Now do both at the same time:
+For the last step, try to do both at the same time:

     1 4